Qarj/kpi-dashboard/Plan.md

         - [x] Will return a report not ready error on first request (for known report ids)
             - [x] Find out what report not ready error looks like
         - [x] Will return report on second request
+        - [x] Should return 400 when report not ready
     - any method
         - [ ] Must have content type header
         - [ ] Presence of Username validated, if not present, actual error message returned